Anthem (video game): Development

 Around August 2014, Hudson believed the team at BioWare Edmonton was in a sufficiently good place to continue without his oversight, and left BioWare.
 Some inside the Anthem team were concerned, as Hudson's leadership on past games kept their team on point, in contrast to the current development efforts on both Dragon Age: Inquisition and Mass Effect: Andromeda's teams.
 After Hudson's departure, the team started to struggle on the scaling aspects that impacted other parts of the development.
 In early 2015, Dragon Age's writer David Gaider was assigned to the Anthem team to help with the story.
 Gaider drew the story back towards something more in common with Mass Effect and Dragon Age, rather than pull away from those series.
 The narrative shifts put further strain on the artists and level designers to match with the story's direction.
 Gaider left BioWare in early 2016, and the story was brought back towards what the team had originally envisioned.

 Furthermore, the team continued to struggle with the Frostbite engine, as EA's management under Patrick Söderlund wanted all its studios using the same technology.
 Frostbite was not originally designed for the purposes that the team had in mind for Anthem.
 BioWare had difficulty transitioning some of the systems they had built for Dragon Age and Mass Effect into Anthem - leading to the team scrapping some of their gameplay concepts like survival and crafting.
 Some of the BioWare team familiar with Frostbite were moved to support the FIFA series in 2016 when it transitioned to the Frostbite Engine, leaving fewer to help with Anthem.
 Four years into development, developers expressed concern that Anthem was nowhere close to the final production stages, and were facing similar issues with poor management of the project as had happened with Dragon Age: Inquisition and Mass Effect Andromeda, as few concrete decisions were being made by the lead designers.
 Despite trying to distance themselves from Bungie's Destiny, elements from that game, particularly related to the loot shooting aspects, started to appear into Anthem's gameplay as BioWare recognized that Bungie had greatly refined these elements.

+The game features the voices of Catherine Tate, Joe Lo Truglio, Annie Wersching, Nick E. Tarabay, Rochelle Neil, Jack McBrayer, Kristen Schaal, Matthew Gravelle, Niamh McGrady, Peter Macon, and Mark Pellegrino.